 When it comes to major illnesses, look out for dengue fever, Zika virus, and Chikungunya fever.
 All viruses are carried by infected mosquitoes.
 To avoid being bitten, wear a strong insect repellent and long sleeved clothing.

 According to the CIA’s World Factbook, in 2016, the adult prevalence rate of HIV/AIDS infection was estimated at 1.3%, with 2,600 persons living with the virus in Barbados.

-Some joke that the biggest natural hazard you'll encounter in Barbados is falling coconuts.
-Be mindful when walking under a tree bearing the fruit and never try to climb the tree to get them yourself.
+It's not a joke when people say the biggest natural hazard you'll encounter in Barbados is falling coconuts.
+Be mindful when walking under a tree bearing the fruit, and never try to climb the tree to get one down yourself.

 Generally, Barbadians are friendly and courteous people.
 In addition to popular holidays, Barbados also celebrates Crop Over in July and August.
 It's the island's biggest holiday with lots of food, street parades, and soca music.

 However, there are some etiquette tips to consider while visiting this Caribbean island: